PeachyPeachSM64/coopdx-libs/o2oint/README.md

     },

     -- The list of user-defined interactions.
-    -- They are processed in the order they are defined. interactions = {
+    interactions = {

         -- Each interaction is a table with the following fields: